Giving Your AI a Memory: Building a Local Knowledge Base with pgvector and MCP

 Content: Use select_related() to avoid N+1 queries...

 I'm using a default chunk size of 512 tokens with 64-token overlap.
-Those numbers are tunable, and honestly I arrived at them through experimentation rather than science.
+Those numbers are tunable, and I arrived at them through (very brief) experimentation rather than science.
 Smaller chunks give more precise retrieval but lose context; bigger chunks are more self-contained but dilute the embedding.
-512 felt right for the kind of notes I write, and because I mainly use expensive LLMs with (comparatively) large contexts.
+512 is largeish, and seems to work for me.

 To turn text into vectors, you need an embedding model.
-Running one locally works but it's slow for bulk operations – fine for searching (one query at a time), painful for ingesting thousands of documents or source files.
+Running one locally works but it's slow for bulk operations, and gets painful for ingesting thousands of documents or source files or my entire Slack history.
 Some buy a cabinet to put more GPUs in, but that's both expensive and impractical when spending half the year in a van.

 My solution was to split the workload: batch ingestion runs on a GPU via Modal, while query-time embedding runs locally.
 Modal spins up a T4 GPU (configurable) on demand, processes the batch, and shuts down.
 Cost is roughly $0.02 per thousand chunks.
-For the kind of volume I'm dealing with – re-ingesting my notes after a schema change, or bulk-importing a new source – that's negligible.
+For the kind of volume I'm dealing with, that's negligible.

 # Batch ingest with Modal GPU